winstonwolff/tychon/README.md

 * Nicer Syntax:
     - := — set variable
     - = — define constant

-* Graphical multi-user-dungeon
-    - Rooms with an image
-    - hot spots which activate a script when clicked
-    - script can print a message, or go to another room

 * Apply Tychon to something
     - DSL or Macros for asserting the shape of data (related to typing)